afestini/BandLive/README.md

 * fast forward/backward with up/down keys
 * skip forward/backward 10s with +/- keys
 * quick change difficulties for all players with left/right keys
-* quick song select (insert/del for next/previous song, home/end jumps 20 songs, page up/down jumps 200 songs)
+* quick song select (insert/delete for next/previous song, home/end jumps 20 songs, page up/down jumps 200 songs)
 * slow-mo.. press 'S' to go extra slow.
 This is really just to debug and will make you fall asleep otherwise
-* mute game.. press 'M' to mute/unmute if a song just really annoys you
+* mute game.. press 'M' to mute/unmute a song that really annoys you
 * 'C', 'V' to place loop markers.
 The song will loop the selected section until you clear the markers with 'X'
 * 'R' to quickly restart the song
 * 'T' will show some realtime profiling info.
 If you have lousy performance, this is where you go and let me know which one is the problem